 Metallurgical investigations indicate that the Cancet project hosts a clean pegmatite, with low iron oxide in assayed drill samples (0.5% to 0.8% FE2O3), and that it has the potential to produce a high-purity, coarse-grain spodumene concentrate.
 Initial results suggest the product suite will meet and exceed grade requirements for the battery market.

-Final representative metallurgical testing results for composite split drill core are expected in the near future and will underpin off take and strategic partnership discussions.
+Final representative metallurgical testing results for composite split drill core, which are expected soon, will underpin off take and strategic partnership discussions.

 Strategic partnership agreement – key terms